leanprover-community/leancrawler/README.md

 This graph will include lots of nodes coming from basic logic (like `eq`, `Exists`, etc.) which can be seen as noise.
 You can get rid of some of them using `lib.prune_foundations()` before creating the graph.
+This function takes an optional argument `files` which is a list of substrings whose appearance in a declaration filename flags it for removal.
+For instance `lib.prune_foundations(files=['mathlib', 'elan'])` will remove any declaration from mathlib and the core library.
+Similarly, you can use the optional argument `prefixes` to indicate a list of declaration name prefixes to remove.
+For instance `lib.prune_foundations(prefixes=['list', 'set', 'finset'])` will remove any declaration whose name starts with either `list`, `set` or `finset`.

 If you are interested only in nodes leading up to `group`, you can try `group_graph = G.component_of('group')`.
 Then you can export it as a gexf file using `group_graph.write('group.gexf')`.